ecruhling/resource-layout-blocks/README.md

 Requires PHP >= 7.0.
 Requires WordPress >= 5.9.

-## Usage
+## Features

-One major feature in this plugin is the 'Class Inspector' area added to the Block Control Toolbar.
+A 'Class Inspector' area is added to the Block Control Toolbar.
 This dynamically lists all the CSS classes added to the block during creation and editing.
 It provides a concise, quick way of telling exactly what classes are added throughout all breakpoints, including any custom CSS classes added in the Advanced